5 Tips to Find Out if Your “Rich Guy” is Real

-- Google him.
+1. Google your prospective investor.
 It sounds simple, and it is.
 Do your research on the guy.
 It’s easy to find out information if you just take the time and search for it.

-- Take into account what he’s wearing and what he’s driving.
+2. Take into account what he’s wearing and what he’s driving.
 Sometimes relying solely on image is a mistake.
-The guy with the 3 piece suit is the phony and the guy in shorts and a t-shirt is the eccentric millionaire.
+In the world of film finance, sometimes the guy with the 3 piece suit is the phony and the guy in shorts and a t-shirt is the eccentric millionaire.
 But where does he live?
 What does he drive?
 Many HNIs enjoy the comforts their money brings.
 This method is not foolproof, but it does work 90% of the time.
-I had a meeting with a potential investor and he was missing some teeth.
+I had a meeting with a prospective investor and he was missing some teeth.
 His teeth were Real, but he wasn’t.

-- Is it too easy?
+5. Is it too easy?
 This is an interesting one.
-If things seem to be going too easy, a red flag should pop up.
+If your film finance efforts seem to be going too easy, a red flag should pop up.
 Closing money is not easy.
 And if the guy doesn’t really look at your business plan or do his homework, chances are he doesn’t have the money to fund your project and he’s just pretending.

-Here’s the key… You must be in research mode!
+Here’s the key to film finance… You must ALWAYS be in research mode!

-I start almost every meeting asking a prospective investor questions about himself or herself.
-I’ve also came to that meeting having googled them and I usually know some info already.
+I start almost every film finance meeting asking a prospective investor questions about himself or herself.
+I’ve also came to that meeting having Googled them and I usually know some info already.
 Pay attention… don’t be too anxious.
 Analyze all the information you’re given and your ratio of closing will increase dramatically!

-Tom Malloy is an Actor, Writer and Producer, specializing in independent films.
+Tom Malloy is an Actor, Writer and Producer, specializing in independent film finance.
 He is the author of BANKROLL: A New Approach to Financing Feature Films, which is the best reviewed book on film financing, and is considered a “gold standard” in indie films circles.
 To date, Tom has raised over $15 million in private equity from independent financiers.
-Grab your copy of BANKROLL.